CDCgov/prime-simplereport-site/_pages/user-guide/index.md

 ---
 title: User guide
-description: A printable version of SimpleReport instructions found on our website
+meta: A printable version of SimpleReport instructions found on our website
 permalink: /user-guide/
 layout: page
 class: page-docs